sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_01.rst

 would be the marginal mean for the *c*\ th level of Factor B, and Ȳ\ :sub:`..` is the grand mean.
 In other words, our sample means can be organised into the same table as the population means.
-For our clinical trial data, that table looks like
+For our |clinicaltrial|_ data, that table looks like
 this:

 +--------------+--------------+--------------+--------------+